The North American Top 20 Report

 Key Locations: Worldwide operations; in the U.S., R&D facilities in Wilmington, DE and Philadelphia, PA; manufacturing plants in Iowa, New York and Pennsylvania.
 Customer service and warehousing in Asia, Europe and North America.

-On the textile side, the company developed its DuPont Artistri product portfolio, a fully integrated, production capable digital printing system complete with equipment, software and ink.
+On the inkjet side, DuPont Digital Printing is the leading digital ink manufacturer worldwide for desktop printers, supplying many of the leading home printer OEMs.
+The company also has a strong position in textile ink jet printing markets, where the company developed its DuPont Artistri product portfolio, a fully integrated, production capable digital printing system complete with equipment, software and ink.
 The inks come in pigment, acid dye, disperse dye or reactive dye.

 The DuPont Artistri systems are utilized for a variety of applications, including printed textiles, accessories, apparel, home furnishings, gaming table covers, flags and banners, soft signage and trade show displays.
 The company uses a worldwide distributor network.